Hololm/MCMetasploit/README.md

 ## Holographics

-The program will ask for a specific directory.
+The module will ask for a specific directory.
 The start directory is in the Holographic Displays plugin folder located at ``./plugins/Holographic Displays``.
 By using ``../`` one time, it will go back to the plugins folder located ``./plugins``.
 Another ``../`` and you'll be in the default Minecraft server folder where all files are located.

 ## Litebans

-This project will ask for a SQL query in relation to the Litebans DB.
+This module will ask for a SQL query in relation to the Litebans DB.

 The schema for the DB is:
 - litebans_bans